 Middelburg – Nieu Bethesda – Graaff-Reinet: The Owl House Road

 Middelburg is essentially a farming centre these days, but back in 1901 it was an Anglo-Boer War hotspot.

 On the outskirts of town on the Richmond road, you’ll see a stone memorial at the foot of a little koppie on the left.
 The stone bears the etching of a riempies chair, a symbol of two men who were seated here back in October 1901 and executed by firing squad.

 At Jagtpoort on the lip of the Lootsberg, our serious padstal shopping adventure begins.
 We need padkos, in the form of droewors, biltong, cheese and ginger beer.
 Throw in a pack of koeksusters for the soetbekkies amongst us.
 An Eastern Cape Karoo padstal speaks volumes about who lives here, what they farm and what they make.

 Soon enough, we’ve veered off the N9 and find ourselves on the outskirts of Nieu Bethesda village, home of the Owl House, the Camel Yard and some pretty fine craft beer.

-But it’s also about running into some really good visiting musicians, hanging with villagers in a local pub called Die Ramstal, staying on guest farms deep in the Sneeuberg range, fossil hunting, fossicking in the hills, book-worming and generally disconnecting from all that stuff back in the city.
+But it’s also about running into some really good visiting musicians, staying on guest farms deep in the Sneeuberg range, fossil hunting, fossicking in the hills, book-worming and generally disconnecting from all that stuff back in the city.

 Some days later, we’re in Graaff-Reinet, arguably the ‘prettiest Karoo town in the world.’
 They call it The Gem and, if you catch it just right in the sun as you look down from the rocky heights of the Camdeboo National Park, it really sparkles.